How to Learn at Home During COVID-19

 When everything is under control and we return to normal life again, you may be applying to college, an internship, a job, or graduate school.
 What you do now to prepare for that day is up to you.
 Think about how far you’ve come in your academic journey so far—wouldn’t it be a shame to quit now?
 Remind yourself of the goals you’ve been working toward all year and keep at it!

-Related: Video: Setting Goals for the School Year
+Related: How to Set Reasonable Expectations for the New School Year

 Working your hardest is all about your mindset, and with these tips, hopefully you can get back in the headspace of a dedicated student.
 As Henry Ford once said, “Whether you think you can, or you think you can't—you're right.”
 Stay safe and best of luck!